cose-wg/cose-spec/draft-schaad-cose.md

 All of the currently defined Key Management methods only use two levels of the COSE_Encrypt structure.
 The first level is the message content and the second level is the content key encryption.
-However, if one uses a key management technique such as RSA-KEY (see Appendix A of RSA-KEM {{RFC5990}}, then it make sense to have three levels of the COSE_Encrypt structure.
+However, if one uses a key management technique such as RSA-KEM (see Appendix A of RSA-KEM {{RFC5990}}, then it make sense to have three levels of the COSE_Encrypt structure.

 These levels would be: